Medication Safety in the Office Practice

 - Review the patient’s medical history before prescribing a new medication or renewing a prescription.

-- Patient Education: Patients should have a clear understanding of what medications they are taking, including the dose and the reason they are taking the medication, side effects, etc. Education is provided, and patient comprehension should be documented in the patient’s medical record.
-Teach-back is one method to assess patient understanding of their medication and other medical information.
-See the list of Resources at the end of this tip for more information on how to use teach-back in your practice.
+- Patient Education: Patients should have a clear understanding of the medications they are taking, including the dose, the reason they are taking the medication, potential side effects, etc. Education is provided, and patient comprehension should be documented in the patient’s medical record.
+Teach-back is one method for assessing a patient’s understanding of their medication and other medical information.
+See the Agency for Healthcare Research and Quality resource at the end of this tip for more information on how to use teach back in your practice.

 - Prescription Refills: